Xiangyang1984/Gcluster/README.md

 ## Usage
 ***
 It is very simple to use Gcluster.
-First, you should perpera input data (Genbank_file_directory, and a list of gene of interest); then, users could run Gcluster like this; finally, after a figure created, it can be modified by adjusting the parameters (refer to [Detailed Explanations for Arguments](detailed-explanations-for-arguments)) or editing the gene label, and re-run Gcluster to obtain a high-quality figure.
+First, you should prepare input data (Genbank_file_directory, and a list of gene of interest); then, users could run Gcluster like this; finally, after a figure created, it can be modified by adjusting the parameters (refer to [Detailed Explanations for Arguments](detailed-explanations-for-arguments-in-gcluster)) or editing the gene label, and re-run Gcluster to obtain a high-quality figure.
 The brief overview of running the Gcluster is as follows:

-### Preperation of Input Data
+### Preparation of Input Data

 To run Gcluster, users only need to prepare two mandatory input datas: (1) Genbank_file_directory, a directory containing annotated genomes in GenBank format, and (2) a list of gene of interest.
 In addition, if a strain_reorder_file or a phylogenetic_file provided, Gcluster can sort the genomes context according to the strain ordering infomation, or map the genome contexts to the phylogenetic_file.